netbox-community/netbox/docs/models/vpn/ikepolicy.md

 The IKE mode employed (main or aggressive).

+!!! note
+    IKE mode depends on the IKE version (IKEv1 required, IKEv2 not applicable).

 ### Proposals

 One or more [IKE proposals](./ikeproposal.md) supported for use by this policy.